We are deeply sorry for your loss - the staff at Daigle Funeral Home

 The family would like to thank Dr. Catherine Cavanaugh, Mid Coast Gastroenterology, and Mid Coast Hospital for the care and compassion as she fought a valiant fight against cirrhosis of the liver.

-Burial will be in the summer of 2022 in Thomaston.
+A graveside service will be held at 11 AM on Saturday, July 9, 2022, at Village Cemetery, 8 Dwight Street in Thomaston.
 Donations in Barbara’s memory may be made to The Fish Ladder Restoration Fund, c/o Nobleboro Historical Society, P.O.
 Box 122, Nobleboro, ME 04555.

 Arrangements are by Daigle Funeral Home, 819 High Street, Bath.
 Condolences may be made online at www.Daiglefuneralhome.com.